wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/shopware6/faq/processing-refunds.md

 Refund rules:

-- Full and partial refunds from your [MultiSafepay account](/account/multisafepay-account/processing-refunds/)
+- From your [MultiSafepay account](/account/multisafepay-account/processing-refunds/): Full and partial refunds
+- From your Shopware 6 backend:
-- Full and partial refunds from your Shopware 6 backend
+    - Full and partial refunds
+    - Refunding more than the original transaction is **not** supported
 - No refunds for [post-payment methods](/payment-methods/billing-suite)

 To process refunds from your backend, follow these steps: